Nirtalmor2/SauceDemo_Project/README.md

 4. Verification that the total amount is correct

 The program is supported by Allure Reports
-In case of failure, the system captures the screen
+In case of failure, the system captures screenshot